article banner

 interface CoroutineScope { val coroutineContext: CoroutineContext }

-Therefore, we can make a class implement this interface and just directly call coroutine builders in it.
+Therefore, we can make a class implement this interface and just directly call coroutine builders on it.

 class SomeClass : CoroutineScope { override val coroutineContext: CoroutineContext = Job() fun onStart() { launch { // ... } } }

-However, this approach is not very popular.
-On one hand, it is convenient; on the other, it is problematic that in such a class we can directly call other CoroutineScope methods like cancel or ensureActive.
-Even accidentally, someone might cancel the whole scope, and coroutines will not start anymore.
+However, this approach is not very popular because although it is convenient it is problematic that we can directly call other CoroutineScope methods like cancel or ensureActive in such a class.
+Even accidentally, someone might cancel the whole scope, therefore coroutines will not start anymore.
 Instead, we generally prefer to hold a coroutine scope as an object in a property and use it to call coroutine builders.

 class SomeClass { val scope: CoroutineScope = ... fun onStart() { scope.launch { // ... } } }